fabric8io/fabric8/bai/ReadMe.md

 Back ends are completely optional; you could just use a regular camel route to consume from your *audit endpoint* and use the usual EIPs to content based route them, transform them and write them to some queue / database / noqsl etc.

 However the back end implementations try and provide common solutions to auditing such as correlating exchanges based on breadcrumb IDs etc.

+Also most back ends also support the use of an [expression to calculate the payload](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/ConfigurableBodyExpressionTest-context.xml#L43) written to the storage system (such as MongoDb).

 ### Running the sample